phegel/Interjob-communication-IJC-Demo/README.md

 - from client various inquires go to server and get replied.

-The whole example is kept very simple and it is your task to add what you require and to adapt the client section to your needs and you environment.
+The whole example is kept very simple and it is your task to add what you require and to adapt the client section to your needs and into your environment.